 As part of the skewer parade, a plate of Yakitori chicken livers arrived.
 The liver morsels seemed unassuming at first, but one bite revealed a chicken liver with a perfectly creamy consistency and sweetness.
 This was Tokyo food craft at its best.
 After the liver, the yakitori parade continued.

-Then we reached the zenith of our meal (as if we needed any more) – Oyako-Don, a dish of chicken and egg over Japanese rice.
+We reached the zenith of our meal (as if we needed any more) with Oyako-Don, a dish of chicken and egg over Japanese rice.
 The classic soft scrambled eggs with chicken created a remarkable synthesis.
 In spiritual terms, the dish seemed to symbolize the forces of life’s creation and end in one scrumptious bowl.
 Plus, it tasted good.